EricBorczuk/cloud-asset-uploader/README.md

 # Getting Started

-The service runs with python 3.7.
+The server runs with python 3.7.
 All of the instructions below assume that you have python 3.7 installed, and that running `python` in your shell refers to that install.

+The server also requires that you have aws credentials configured.
+On a local (i.e. not EC2) machine, this will mean that you need the AWS CLI installed, and that you have called `aws configure` to save your credentials.
+To install the CLI, please see https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html.

-The service also requires that you have PostgreSQL 10 installed.
+Lastly, the server also requires that you have PostgreSQL 10 installed.
 A simple way to get this install for Mac is to follow the steps at https://postgresapp.com/ (Choose the download option that reads `Postgres.app with PostgreSQL 10, 11 and 12`).

 1) To get started, be sure to install pip (for python 3) by executing in a shell:
 ```